approov/web-quickstart-fingerprintjs-javascript/README.md

 approov metrics
 ```

-This will open a Grafana dashboard in your browser from where you can see detailed metrics.
+This will open your Approov Grafana metrics homepage.
+From there you can select the "Live Metrics" which include web-protection request metrics updated with the live activity every minute (max 2 mins for a request to be visible).

 ### Approov Web Protection Server Errors

-If something is wrong with your FingerprintJS integration, that prevents the Approov web protection to complete the request, then an error response will be returned.
+If the Approov web protection server is unable to complete a request then it will respond with an error.

 See [here](https://approov.io/docs/latest/approov-usage-documentation/#troubleshooting-web-protection-errors) the complete list of possible errors that can be returned by the Approov web protection server.